xavierdelacruz/ProductCatalogSpringFinancial/README.md

 🚀 Getting Started

-1. 📦 Prerequisites
+1. 📦 Prerequisites:
-Visual Studio 2022
+- Visual Studio 2022
-.NET 8 SDK
+- .NET 8 SDK
-PostgreSQL with Docker
+- PostgreSQL with Docker

-2. 🐳 Run PostgreSQL with Docker (Recommended)
+2. Open Visual Studio.
+Open the terminal, and run PostgreSQL with Docker (Recommended)

-Install Docker for Windows (or your preferred OS)
+- Install Docker for Windows (or your preferred OS)

-Create a docker-compose.yml at the root (it should have been commited already):
+- Create a docker-compose.yml at the root (it should have been commited already):

 ```
 services: